olaFred/day-3-tasks/README.md

 A repo containing codelabs for day 3

 Application:
-This is a javascript appplication that takes in a string as argument and returns a reverse of the string.
-If argument is a palindrome, it returns 'true'
+This is a javascript appplication that has a class StringSplosion which takes in a string as argument and returns a sploded version of the string.
 It comes with some test cases written in jasmine javascript.

 Installation: